npaguio/cse15l-lab-reports/labreport1.md

  - Working directory when command ran: `/home/lecture1`

  - I had received this output as this is the code inside of `Hello.java`.
-Since the `cat` command outputs what the file (argument) contains, the output was the code inside of `Hello.java`.
+Since the `cat` command outputs what the argument contains, being what is inside the file, the output was the code inside of `Hello.java`.
 This is not an error as the `cat` command worked as intended.